 - Nasal polyps: Polyps are soft growth inside your nasal cavity.
 Sometimes they can grow large enough to block your nasal passage and obstruct your breathing.

 To get the proper treatment it is important to get the right diagnosis.
-To get a diagnosis for your nasal obstruction your expert ENT Dr. Tadros needs to know your full medical history.
+To get a diagnosis for your nasal obstruction your leading facial plastic surgeon Dr. Tadros needs to know your full medical history.
 She then performs a nasal examination using lighted scopes.
 Sometimes an MRI or a CT scan may be necessary to see the structure of your nose.

 Treatment for nasal obstruction may include medication to treat the underlying causes of the inflammation in your nasal cavity.
 This may include allergy medicine or a steroid nasal spray to reduce the size of your turbinates.